All Episodes

 elliott west

-That was the next year, 1877.
-The Nespers were just extraordinary people in the Pacific Northwest.
+The Nez Perce were this extraordinary people in the Pacific Northwest.

-They were from Idaho, from Eastern Oregon.
+They were from Idaho, from eastern Oregon.

-They too, composed of these different bands, gathered together in this It's one common identity, the Nimipu, which means the real people.
+They too, composed of these different bands, gathered together in this one common identity, the Nimipu, which means the real people.

 And they were completely at peace with the whites.